Clinical Research Study Investigator's Toolbox

 Standard Operating Procedure (SOPs) – Detailed written instructions to achieve uniformity of the performance of a specific function across studies and patients at an individual site.

-Stopping Rules –Established safety criteria that would either pause or halt a study because of futility or risk(s) to the participants.
+Stopping Rules –Established safety criteria that would either pause or halt a study due to reasons including but not limited to futility or risk(s) to the participants.

 Stratification – Separation of a study cohort into subgroups or strata according to specific characteristics such as age, gender, etc., so that factors which might affect the outcome of the study, can be taken into account.